N00B-5634/OpenIndiana-SiteReimagined/README.md

 ### Q: **Can I contribute to the project or provide feedback?**

 **A:** Yes, you can contribute or provide feedback.
 This is a one-person project, but I’m open to suggestions and improvements.
-If you have design ideas, technical input, or just general feedback, you can contact me at **ribsai@outlook.com**.
+If you have design ideas, technical input, or just general feedback, you can open an issue.
 I’ll review all submissions as time permits.

 ### Q: **I [expletive] hate it!
 It looks so bad, make it better.**